Skip to main content

 Explain the mechanism.

-The buyer needs to know how the fix works.
+The buyer needs to know how the build works.
 Not every detail.
 Enough to trust that the solution has a real operating theory.

 Place proof where the objection appears.